dvsa/vol-app/docs/app/testing.md

 and someone later drops that call, the value starts flowing raw; comparing the set means that shows up as a failure rather than sitting unnoticed behind a stale entry.

-`[unprobed]` is the honest accounting for values that **render but are not asserted**: a number or a date cannot also contain `<script>`, so those columns are exercised without being proved safe.
+`[constrained]` records values a **type constraint** keeps off the page rather than an escaping call: a number or a date cannot also contain `<script>`, so each one is put back on its own (see [Putting the payload back](#putting-the-payload-back)) and the formatter rejects it before writing anything.
 Entries are `Formatter.key=type`, and dotted paths (`ExternalConversationMessage.documents.0.size=numeric`) come from a fixture leaf.
 Fixture leaves are counted the same way adapted keys are, deliberately — otherwise a fixture could quietly de-probe a value and the formatter would still read as fully covered.

 ### When a formatter's constructor or signature changes